tomjoht/tomjoht.github.io/_restapicourse/docapis_more_about_authorization.md

 * Authenticate calls to the API to registered users only
 * Track who is making the requests
 * Track usage of the API
-* Block or throttle requesters who exceed the rate limits
+* Block or throttle any requester who exceeds the rate limits
 * Apply different permission levels to different users

 Sometimes APIs will give you both a public and private key.
 The public key is usually included in the request, while the private key is treated more like a password and used only in server-to-server communication.